alex-ball/bathslides/README.md

 The bathslides LaTeX class is intended to produce slides for University of Bath presentations, or an accompanying transcript, or both.
-It is based on the beamer class.
+It is based on the [beamerswitch] class.

+Internally, bathslides uses a presentation theme called 'Bath', which can be used independently within beamer.

 Installation
 ------------

 ### Pre-requisites ###

-You should be able to extract the class file using only the base tools of a TeX installation, but in order for the documentation to be typeset correctly, you will need to have the image files `uob-logo-grey-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.eps` (for DVI) somewhere TeX can find them.
+To use this theme, you will need to have the image files `uob-logo-grey-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.eps` (for DVI) somewhere TeX can find them.
 I recommend you place them in the same folder as `bathslides.dtx` while compiling the class and in a `tex/generic/logos-ubath` folder thereafter.

+The files are not distributed with the theme for licensing reasons.
 You can download `uob-logo-grey-transparent.eps` from the [University of Bath website][logo].
 To get the PDF version, run `epstopdf uob-logo-grey-transparent.eps`.
 The `epstopdf` utility is